-You can come to the College on any of the dates on our enrolment calendar, but we advise you to enrol as early as possible to secure your place.
+You will need to book to attend an enrolment session using the link above.
+We advise you to enrol as early as possible to secure your place.

-It’s vital that you bring with you your ID and evidence of your exam results (along with details of any loans or financial assistance you’re applying for if applicable.
+It’s vital that you bring with you your ID and evidence of your exam results, along with details of any loans or financial assistance you’re applying for if applicable.
 If you do not bring these things we will need to rearrange your enrolment session so that you can provide them.

 ESOL learners: Only come to campus if you have an appointment.
-If you haven’t got an appointment yet, please don’t come to campus.
-Our courses are very busy and have waiting lists.
-Please see the ‘What’s the process for ESOL students?’ tab below.
+If you haven’t got an appointment yet, please don’t come to campus but instead complete an ESOL application form.
+Please visit our ESOL Enrolment Guide for further information.

 WHEN CAN I ENROL?

 Enrolment has started so you should book onto the next available enrolment session to secure your place.

 This will depend on your chosen course and whether you’ve already applied or completed pre-enrolment.
 However, you could be asked to:

 - Complete an application form or enrolment form

 - Interview with an academic tutor to check through your academic evidence and confirm the course you would like to enrol on